-Inspecting the belts of the power unit can prevent sudden belt failure by finding problems before they cause a belt to break.
+Inspecting the belts of the machine can prevent sudden belt failure by finding problems before they cause a belt to break.
 Inspect the belts prior top operation as part of the daily inspection or anytime a problem is suspected.
 There may be a belt problem if there is a squealing or chattering sound or the smell of a slipping belt.

-They belts used on this power unit are a hydraulic pump drive belt and an optional PTO drive belt.
+The belts used on this machine are a hydraulic pump drive belt and a PTO drive belt.